 Suboxone is an essential pharmaceutical tool in the fight against the opioid epidemic.
 Medical professionals continue to prescribe it to recovering opioid addicts.
 Nobody can dispute the impact Suboxone has when a patient uses it accordingly.
-However, a significant number of people are misusing Suboxone.
+However, a significant number of people are misusing Suboxone and are experiencing the Suboxone side effects.

 Some individuals without the right qualifications and licensing can be prescribing Suboxone to patients, which contravenes current laws.
 Some recovering opioid addicts are also disregarding their recommended doses.
 Consequently, patients are experiencing the side effects of Suboxone.